-- (a) An employee other than a casual employee must be allowed an unpaid meal break of not less than 30 minutes, not later than 5 hours after commencing work. - (b) An employee other than a casual employee required to work through their normal meal break must be paid at the rate of 150% of the minimum hourly rate until they receive a meal break of not less than 30 minutes.
+- (a) An employee must be given an unpaid meal break of between 30 minutes and 60 minutes no later than 5 hours after commencing work and 5 hours after the resumption of work from a previous meal break. - (b) An employee required to work through a meal break must be paid 200% of the minimum hourly rate for all time so worked until a meal break is allowed.